DONATE

 I’m sure you agree that nuclear weapons have no place in our world, and that any use of nuclear weapons would cause widespread death and destruction – the International Committee of the Red Cross have said it would be impossible to respond to the use of nuclear weapons.
 Despite this, many countries (including the UK) are currently upgrading their nuclear weapons.
 This makes the world less secure.

-Over 80 nations have signed the treaty, and 44 nations have ratified it.
-It will come into force when 50 countries have ratified it, becoming the first legal ban on nuclear weapons.
+Over 90 nations have signed the treaty, and 74 nations have ratified it.
+It came into force in 2021, becoming the first legal ban on nuclear weapons.
 All of the countries with nuclear weapons boycotted the process, and refuse to engage with it.
 However, the International Campaign for Nuclear Weapons has launched a “pledge” that parliamentarians around the world have signed, to indicate their support for the treaty (including many in the UK).
 Is this something you would consider offering your support to?
 The full text of the pledge can be found here: http://www.icanw.org/projects/pledge/

 I look forward to hearing from you regarding this matter,